chainstack/graph-deployment/helmfile/README.md

 This instruction is based on https://thegraph.com/docs/developer/quick-start

 #### Clone example subgraph
-I'm using https://github.com/graphprotocol/example-subgraph as an example
+https://github.com/graphprotocol/example-subgraph is used as an example of a subgraph.
 ```
 git clone git@github.com:graphprotocol/example-subgraph.git
 cd example-subgraph
 ```

 #### Run port-forward to access internal endpoints
-During deploy of subgraph you need access to internal ports of installation.
+During the deployment of a subgraph you need an access to the internal ports of the installation.
-You need to run this command in separate terminals.
+The following commands should be run to access the deployed components locally.
-After deploy you can kill port-forwarding processed by `Ctrl+C`
+When subgraph is deployed, you can kill the port-forwarding processes by `Ctrl+C`
 ```
 kubectl -n <namespace> port-forward svc/ipfs-ipfs 5001:5001
 kubectl -n <namespace> port-forward svc/graphprotocol-node-index 8020:8020
 ```

 #### Deploy example subgraph
-You need to install graph-cli first
+Install graph-cli first
 ```
 npm install -g @graphprotocol/graph-cli
 ```

-After that you need to execute following commands from the subgraph-example folder
+After that execute following commands from the subgraph-example folder
 ```
 npm install
 npm run codegen